dimitarpg13/aiconcepts/literature/kahneman/README.md

 # kahneman

-This repo is dedicated to the book of Daniel Kahneman **"Thinking Fast and Slow"** as well as the common work of Daniel Kahneman and Amos Tversky.
+This folder contains material on the book of Daniel Kahneman **"Thinking Fast and Slow"** as well as the common work of Daniel Kahneman and Amos Tversky.

 Related to the topics discussed in the book is a very interesting conversation between Daniel Kahneman and Yann LeCun on the topic of understanding/deconstructing human intelligence: